 Dealing with these kinds of situations can be difficult even if you’re a technology literate parent – not least because you may not find out about them until long after the event.
 There’s not much you can do about that, of course – other than aim for an open and trusting relationship with your child, particularly when it comes to computer use.

-But if you do discover your child has been up to something they shouldn’t online, whether intentional or not, there are four simple steps you can take to deal with the situation without making it worse.
+But if you do discover your child has been up to something they shouldn’t online, whether intentional or not, there are some simple steps you can take to deal with the situation without making it worse.

 1. Stay calm